 If the enamel becomes damaged bacteria, liquids and food stuffs can come into contact with the delicate inner tooth structure.
 This can result in infection within the root(s) that are essential to keeping the tooth healthy and in place within the jaw.

 Pain and discomfort usually ensues.
 If this infection is left untreated it can lead to more serious health issues.

-Dental professionals can save the tooth, thanks to a treatment called Root Canal Treatment/Therapy (RCT).
+Dental professionals can save the tooth, thanks to a treatment called Root Canal Treatment (RCT) or Root Canal Therapy.
 This treatment may also be referred to as endodontic treatment.
 Some dentists choose to specialise in treatments of the pulp, and they are called endodontists.

 This article explains all you need to know about RCT, covering commonly asked questions such as what is involved, how long will it take, what does it cost and more.

 Root canal treatment or root canal therapy, is the name given to a procedure that involves removing decay and infection that exists inside centre and roots of the teeth (the pulp and root canal system).